freeCodeCamp/guide/src/pages/javascript/regular-expressions-reference/index.md

 `m` - the multi-line match; this applies your pattern to each line as new; if you are searching for a line that starts with a particular pattern, this does so for all lines, rather than just the first one

-`u` - the unicode match; this signals to read your pattern as unicode rather than plaintext
+`u` - the Unicode match; this signals to read your pattern as Unicode rather than plain text

 `y` - the sticky match; this matches your pattern only starting at the index found in the `RegExp.lastIndex` property